The Future of Tourism in Japan

 Scrolling social media, it seems like everyone is in Japan right now.
 It’s not just algorithms — a record 3 million inbound tourists visited the nation last March.
 There are no signs of this trend slowing, with a consecutive 3 million visitors in both April and May.

-The land of the rising sun has long been a top travel destination thanks to its compelling offering of culture and cuisine, but it has become more popular than ever thanks to the recent devaluation of Japan’s currency.
+The land of the rising sun has long been a top travel destination thanks to its compelling offering of culture and cuisine, but it has become more popular than ever due to the recent devaluation of Japan’s currency.

 Compared to the yen’s value prior to the COVID-19 pandemic, tourists from many “western” countries are enjoying Japan discounted over 30% — affecting the tourism industry and society-at-large.
 Why is this happening and what does the future hold for Japan?